Design and make your own clothing or accessories in this practical weekly salon

 Reserve your place for this creative, hands-on learning experience

-- Fee: £200 – covers the whole term's classes, use of the tutor’s equipment if required, and an informal buffet supper served at 6.15 pm before class
+Fee: £175 – covers the whole term's classes, use of the tutor’s equipment if required, and a small buffet and refreshments served at 6.15 pm before class

 Numbers are capped in order to ensure personal attention from the tutor, so we recommend reserving a place soon